BlindElephants/HackingArts_SoundSculpture/README.md

+# First

+## Connect to the SoundSculpture WIFI

+- SSID: soundSculpture_WIFI
+- PWD: soundSculpture_WIFI_2018

+## Hardware Addresses

+In the file __HardwareAddresses.txt__ is a list of addresses for communicating with the LED hardware, as well as the Pozyx positioning system.

+Each line represents a single cube:
+- Index (as written on the bottom of the cube)
+- IP address to send messages to the LED hardware
+- Identifier for the Pozyx positioning system

 # SoundSculpture_PozyxConnector

 This script will subscribe to the MQTT feed on the Pozyx gateway machine (locally, via WiFi) and forward Pozyx related data over OSC to a target destination (i.e., your app)

-## Connect to the SoundSculpture WIFI

-SSID: soundSculpture_WIFI
-PWD: soundSculpture_WIFI_2018

 ## Dependencies